 In parallel to my work on democracy and state formation, I am interested in the tensions between popular sovereignty and the rights of non-citizens.
 Some of my research on this topic has looked at how liberal democracies enact policies of immigrant selection that produce patterns of discrimination against their own citizens.
-Other work in progress looks at how democratic participation became tied to nationality and the discursive strategies that actors are using to challenge nationality as a legitimate criterion for political exclusion.
+Other work looks at how democratic participation became tied to nationality and the discursive strategies that actors are using to challenge nationality as a legitimate criterion for political exclusion.

 Ellermann, Antje and Agustín Goenaga.
 (2019).
 “Discrimination and Policies of Immigrant Selection in Liberal States”, Politics & Society, Vol. 47(1), 87-116.

 Goenaga, Agustín.
 (Forthcoming).
 “Defending Popular Sovereignty: Discursive Conflict in French and Swedish Parliamentary Debates on Immigrant Voting Rights (1968-2017)”, Citizenship Studies, accepted.